fruimundur/m3g10-a11y/README.md

 * I used all the relevant semantic HTML tags: header, nav, article, section, button and footer, so a screen reader can read out which content each specific element represents

+* I used heading tags in sequential order

 * I used an aria-label attribute in the opening anchor tag for the "logo" in the top left of the website.
 I used the aria-label to name this element "Home button".
 The reason for using an aria-label is that there isn't any relevant semantic tags for this purpose

 * I used color contrast to make everything clear and visible